 - It's affordable: You get the kind of quality mentorship, access and support that MFA programs provide, but at a fraction of the price.
-For a New York State resident, the whole year costs around $8,000; Out-of-State applicants pay approximately $13,000.
-That includes 16 credits at the graduate level and room and board during your two residencies.
+For a New York State resident, the whole year costs around $9,000; Out-of-State applicants pay approximately $15,000.
+That includes 16 credits at the graduate level and housing during your two residencies.

 - It's connected: You've heard of the Hamptons?
 Well, so have they.
 Our stunning location has long been a refuge for writers, painters, actors, and other professionals of stature in the arts.
 We attract top talent from New York City, only 80 miles away, and our own community to give you only the highest caliber faculty, and the biggest names in publishing.

 - It's selective: You are one of only twelve Fellows, handpicked from a highly competitive process.
 Once admitted, you join a culture that is both challenging and collegial.
 It can be a shock to find yourself sitting next to the author you've long admired, an author who knows your name and treats you as the serious writer that you are.
 Get used to it.
 This program's designed to bring you into close collaboration with all our faculty and guest editors, agents and authors.